-I wanted to share something that has been on my heart lately.
-Right now at work and school, I am witnessing so much gossip and negativity.
-It seems that some of my classmates and co-workers talk and laugh about others just to make themselves feel better.
-Those being talked about sense the negative energy and are not feeling appreciated or happy.
+When I was working full-time and going to business school at night, I witnessed so much gossip and negativity.
+It seemed as though my classmates and co-workers talked and laughed about others just to make themselves feel better.
+Those being talked about sensed the negative energy and did not feel appreciated or happy.

-I am trying to be the person that bridges the gap and keeps everyone on our team happy but sometimes I just feel like saying, “Grow up!
+I tried to be the person that bridged the gap and kept everyone on our team happy but sometimes I just felt like saying, “Grow up!
 We are not children and you need to act like an adult!”
-Ever been there before?

 The statistics of workplace gossip are mind boggling!
-Did you know that:

 - 60% of people in the workplace cited gossip as the No. 1 problem.